CARTAvis/manual_source/source/image_visualization.rst

 .. note::
    An image might be closed via **File** -> **Close image**.
 The image currently displayed in the image viewer will be closed.
 If the image being closed is a WCS reference image, any other matched images to this reference image will be unmatched, thus they behave like individual images.
-See Section XXX for more information.

 .. note::
    Currently CARTA does not support the following types of images: